 I really, really found myself listening every day at some point to the Blade Runner soundtrack by Vangelis.
 It’s incredible; there are some great synth sounds on it; it’s such a seminal soundtrack.
 It ties a lot of my favourite music together.

 (One last question)

 What advice did your father George Harrison give you about the music business?

 Other than the stuff that I have ignored like, “don’t!”
 (Laughs).
-Yeah, maybe without even saying anything he taught me the value of collaboration and how he had fun with his friends and it really showed in the music like The Travelling Wilburys and stuff.
-He had fun on tour with Eric Clapton’s band, I saw that really made him happy.
-If you are at work every day and you have got great people around you who are collaborating with you and inspiring you then it’s not really hard work its just a really enjoyable life and that’s kind of where we are all trying to get to, to have a life that makes us happy creatively.
+Yeah, maybe without even saying anything, he taught me the value of collaboration and how he had fun with his friends, and it really showed in the music like The Travelling Wilburys and stuff.
+He had fun on tour with Eric Clapton’s band; I saw that really made him happy.
+If you are at work every day and have great people around you who are collaborating with you and inspiring you, then it’s not really hard work.
+It’s just a really enjoyable life, and that’s kind of where we are all trying to get to, to have a life that makes us happy creatively.
 There wasn’t so much that he said, just the way that he lived his life.

 Poseidon (Keep Me Safe)